 - For 2016 and 2017, the full payment is $695 per person, $347.50 for each child, up to a maximum of $2,085 -- or 2.5% of your household income, whichever is higher

-After 2016, the household income percentage remains at 2.5%; the per-person amounts and the household maximum will rise with inflation.
+From 2016 through 2018, the household income percentage remains at 2.5%; the per-person amounts and the household maximum will rise with inflation.
 After 2018, there is no longer a penalty for not having health insurance.